Home / Career Advice / Education & Certifications / Are Professional Certificates Worth It? 5 Considerations

 It is a formal recognition awarded by a university, organization, or company that signifies you’ve completed a course or series of courses.
 Unlike a traditional degree, they focus on specific skills and knowledge relevant to a particular industry or occupation.
 They generally take less time and money to pursue than bachelor’s and master’s degrees.

-So, what differentiates a professional certificate from other forms of education?
-Unlike diplomas and degrees, which cover a broad range of topics, they focus exclusively on the skills you need to succeed in a specific area.
+What differentiates a professional certificate from other forms of education?
+Unlike diplomas and degrees, which cover a broad range of topics, professional certificates focus exclusively on the skills needed to succeed in a specific area.
 The right certification could give you a competitive edge in your industry or help you master a particular skill set.

 Benefits of professional certifications